FlatIO/api-client-python/docs/ScoreApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **edit_score**
-> ScoreDetails edit_score(score, score_modification=score_modification)
+> ScoreDetails edit_score(score, body=body)

 Edit a score's metadata

 This API method allows you to change the metadata of a score document (e.g. its `title` or `privacy`), all the properties are optional.
 To edit the file itself, create a new revision using the appropriate method (`POST /v2/scores/{score}/revisions/{revision}`).
-When editing the `title` of the score, the API metadata are updated directly when calling this method, unlike the data itself.
-The title in the score data will be \"lazy\" updated at the next score save with the editor or our internal save.
+When editing the `title`, `subtitle`, `composer`, `lyricist`, `arranger` or `licenseText`, the metadatas will be instantly be updated, and a real-time action will be pushed to update the document lazily.
+This pending document modification will be automatically be saved as a new version by either a connected client or our internal versioning service.

 ### Example